FREE 5-Ingredient Recipe EBook

 -

-Prepare the pork chop marinade according to the instructions here.
-Marinate the pork chops for 1-12 hours (but not longer).
-(Alternatively, you can simply season generously with pork chop seasoning and skip the marinade, but the marinade makes them so juicy!)
+Prepare the pork chop marinade here and marinate the pork chops for 1-12 hours (but not longer).
+Alternatively, you can simply season generously with pork chop seasoning instead.

 -